GiulioMat/BDT-Project/README.md

 1. pull the image on GitHub Packages
 2. download docker-full: [docker-full](https://downgit.github.io/#/home?url=https://github.com/GiulioMat/BDT-Project/tree/main/docker-full)
-3. unzip it and run `docker-compose up` inside the folder (it takes around 45 seconds for the service to be up and running)
+3. unzip it and run `docker-compose up` inside the folder (it takes around 1 minute for the service to be up and running)
 4. enter http://localhost:5000/ in a browser to see the application running